ManagedBackgroundTasks¶

 None |

 Key/value labels attached to this task.
-Forwarded to every LogEvent and LifecycleEvent. |
+Forwarded to every LogEvent and LifecycleEvent emitted for the task. |

 **kwargs |